Rise and Fall of LeEco: Spread Oneself Too Thin

 When you try to be everything, you end up being nothing.

 LeEco, formerly known as LeTV, was the first streaming video company to get listed in China and was pretty ambitious in terms of conquering markets which varied vastly.
-But from being one of the most promising companies to offering just promises to its creditors, the company has went through one hell of a roller-coaster ride whose only direction was downwards.
+But from being one of the most promising companies to offering just promises to its creditors, the company went through one hell of a roller-coaster ride whose only direction was downwards.

 So what went wrong?
 Why did the company have to lay-off workers and keep its creditors waiting long enough to force them file lawsuits?
 Let’s dive a bit deeper and find out what happened.